Lagodekhi Municipality: Geography

 The territory of Lagodekhi municipality belongs to a moderately humid subtropical climate.
 The area is characterized by relatively cold winters and hot summers.
 The average annual temperature is 13 °C. Annual precipitation ranges from 650 mm to 1080 mm.
 Hail and drought are typical for the local climate.
-The mountainous parts have a moderately humid climate, with cold winters and cool summers, with an annual rainfall of 1200–1800 mm.
+The mountainous parts have a moderately humid climate, with cold winters and cool summers, and an annual rainfall of 1200–1800 mm.

 Lagodekhi municipality is rich in surface and groundwater.
 The main hydrographic network is formed by the Alazani River, which flows on the border of Gurjaani and Sighnaghi municipalities.
 Kabali, Matsimistskali, Lagodekhistskali, Areshi, and Apeniskhevi are the other main rivers of the municipality.

 Politics

-Lagodekhi Municipal Assembly (Georgian: ლაგოდეხის საკრებულო) is a representative body in Lagodekhi Municipality. currently consisting of 30 members.
-The council is assembles into session regularly, to consider subject matters such as code changes, utilities, taxes, Municipal budget, oversight of Municipal government and more.
-Municipal Assembly and Mayor are elected every four year.
+Lagodekhi Municipal Assembly (Georgian: ლაგოდეხის საკრებულო) is a representative body in Lagodekhi Municipality, currently consisting of 30 members.
+The council assembles regularly to consider subject matters such as code changes, utilities, taxes, municipal budget, oversight of municipal government and more.
+The Municipal Assembly and Mayor are elected every four years.
 The last election was held in October 2021.